Mitgliederverwaltung am Laptop

 Checklists & help

-Legal information
+Legal

 What is the GDPR and why is it so important for clubs?

-The General Data Protection Regulation (GDPR for short) is an EU-wide law that came into force on May 18, 2018 with the aim of to protect personal data with regard to further processing.
+The General Data Protection Regulation (GDPR for short) is an EU-wide law that came into force on May 18, 2018 with the aim to protect personal data with regard to further processing.
 This is not a ban on the use of personal data, but a standardization at European level how data associated with a person is handled.

 This regulation is important for the reason that countless amounts of data are collected, stored and processed by every single person online as well as offline.